What Is a Vehicle Service Contract?

 What does a vehicle service contract not cover?

-• Neglect, like failing to stick with the recommended maintenance intervals listed in your owners manual
+• Neglect, such as skipping the recommended maintenance intervals listed in your owner's manual.

-• Misuse and abuse, such as competitive racing, driving off-road or towing beyond your vehicle’s rated capacity
+• Misuse and abuse, including racing, driving off-road or towing beyond your vehicle’s rated capacity.

 How does a vehicle service contract work?

-1. Tow your vehicle to the nearest provider-approved shop: Your warranty provider can help you find an approved mechanic over the phone.
+1. Tow your vehicle to an approved repair shop: Your warranty provider can help you find an approved mechanic over the phone.
 If you purchased an extended warranty from your automaker, you’re typically required to go back to the dealership for warranty repairs.

-2. Tell the shop that you have a vehicle service contract: This will let the mechanic know to start communicating with your warranty provider.
+2. Inform the shop of your coverage: Tell the shop that you have a vehicle service contract.
+This lets the mechanic know to start communicating with your warranty provider.

-3. Await diagnostics and preauthorization: Next, your mechanic will diagnose the problem and send their notes to your warranty provider.
-If your mechanic confirms that the part failure was due to a defect, your warranty provider will “preauthorize” the repair, meaning they’ll commit to paying your mechanic once they’re done.
+3. Await diagnostics and preauthorization: Next, your mechanic will diagnose the problem and send their notes to the provider.
+If your mechanic confirms that the part failure was due to a defect, your warranty provider will preauthorize the repair, meaning they’ll commit to paying your mechanic once they’re done.

 “I had a policy with Endurance on a previous car.
 When I needed repairs on that car the claim process was a breeze,” reported Patricia in Arkansas.
 “I took my car in to be repaired and gave my account number to the technician.
 The dealership billed Endurance and I drove away with a like new car.
 I made my decision then and there that I would buy an extended warranty on my next car.”